Constantine Kotropoulos was born in Kavala, Greece in 1965. He received the Diploma degree with honors in

 Image/Video Processing and Analysis'' (J. Wiley and Sons, 2001).
 His current research interests include audio,

 speech, and language processing; signal processing; pattern recognition; multimedia information

 retrieval; biometric authentication techniques, and human-centered multimodal computer interaction.

 Prof. Kotropoulos was a scholar of the State Scholarship Foundation of Greece and the Bodossaki Foundation.

 He is a senior member of the IEEE and a member of EURASIP, IAPR, and the Technical Chamber of Greece.

-He is a Senior Area Editor of the IEEE Signal Processing Letters and a member of the Editorial Board of the Journals: Advances in
+He was an Area Editor in IEEE Signal Processing Letters and he is a member of the Editorial Board of the Journals: Advances in

 Multimedia, International Scholar Research Notices, Computer Methods in Biomechanics and Biomedical Engineering: